Russian TV protester Marina Ovsyannikova: State propaganda 'becoming more and more distorted'

 — This Week (@ThisWeekABC) March 20, 2022

-Despite the risks she faces in Russia, Ovsyannikova also said she is staying in her home country and rejecting French President Emmanuel Macron’s offer of political asylum.
+Despite the risks she faces in Russia, Ovsyannikova also said she is staying in her home country and has rejected French President Emmanuel Macron’s offer of political asylum.

 "I am very worried about the safety of my children, first and foremost.
 And I am very grateful to Mr. Macron for his offer, but I have publicly refused to take political asylum in France, because I am a patriot.
 I want to live in Russia.
 My children want to live in Russia," she said Sunday on ABC.